Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 <br>

 #### Edit Account
-As a User, I would like to be able to edit the details/address stored on my account, so that If I move, or if I want to use more than one address, I can store them all
+As a User, I would like to be able to edit the details/address stored on the sweet shop, so that If I move, or if I want to use more than one address, I can store them all

 <br>